 11. Meetings of Authority

-(1) The Authority shall hold meetings at such times and places as it determines, but —
+(1) Meetings of the Authority are to be held at such times and places as the Authority determines, but —

-(a) the Chairman may at any time; or
+(a) the Chair may convene a meeting of the Authority at any time; and

-(b) the Minister may when he wishes the Authority to discuss a matter on which he has requested its advice,
+(b) the Minister may convene a meeting of the Authority if the Minister wishes it to discuss a matter on which the Minister has requested its advice.

-convene a meeting of the Authority.

 (2) At a meeting of the Authority —

-(a) the Chairman or, in his absence, the Deputy Chairman shall preside, but, if both the Chairman and the Deputy Chairman are absent from such a meeting, the Authority members present shall elect one of their number to preside at that meeting; and
+(a) the person who presides is —

+(i) the Chair, if present; or

+(ii) if the Chair is not present — the Deputy Chair, if present; or

+(iii) if both the Chair and the Deputy Chair are not present — an Authority member elected to preside by the Authority members present;

+and

 (b) 3 Authority members constitute a quorum; and

-(c) subject to section 12(2) each Authority member present shall cast a deliberative vote on any question that is to be decided; and
+(c) subject to section 12(5)(b), each Authority member present must cast a deliberative vote on any question that is to be decided; and

-(d) any question shall be decided by a majority of the votes cast by the Authority members present, but if the voting on a question is equally divided, the person presiding at that meeting has a casting vote in addition to a deliberative vote; and
+(d) any question must be decided by a majority of the votes cast by the Authority members present, but if the voting on a question is equally divided, the person presiding at that meeting has a casting vote in addition to a deliberative vote; and

-(e) a question shall not be decided unless at least 3 Authority members vote thereon.
+(e) a question cannot be decided unless at least 3 Authority members vote on it.

-(3) Notice of meetings of the Authority shall be given to the Department, and the CEO, or a representative of the CEO, is entitled to attend any meeting and to take part in the consideration and discussion of any matter before a meeting, but shall not vote on any matter.
+(3) Notice of meetings of the Authority must be given to the Department.

+(4) The CEO, or a representative of the CEO, is entitled to be present at any meeting and to take part in the consideration and discussion of any matter before a meeting, but cannot vote on any matter.

+(5) At a meeting of the Authority the presence of an Authority member need not be by attendance in person but may be by that Authority member, each other Authority member at the meeting and any person at the meeting under subsection (4) being simultaneously in contact by telephone or other means of instantaneous communication.

+(6) At a meeting of the Authority the presence of a person under subsection (4) need not be by attendance in person but may be by that person and each Authority member at the meeting being simultaneously in contact by telephone or other means of instantaneous communication.

-[Section 11 amended: No. 34 of 1993 s.
-8; No. 54 of 2003 s.
-140(2).]
+[Section 11 inserted: No. 40 of 2020 s.
+8.]

 12. Disclosure of interests by Authority members

-(1) An Authority member who has a direct or indirect pecuniary interest in a matter that is before a meeting of the Authority shall, as soon as possible after the relevant facts have come to his knowledge, disclose the nature of his interest to Authority members who are at that meeting, and that disclosure shall be recorded in the minutes of the proceedings of that meeting.
+(1) An Authority member who has a direct or indirect pecuniary interest in a matter that is before a meeting of the Authority shall, as soon as possible after the relevant facts have come to the Authority member’s knowledge, disclose the nature of the interest to Authority members who are at that meeting, and that disclosure shall be recorded in the minutes of the proceedings of that meeting.

 [(2) deleted]